Hoi An is easily one of the most beautiful destinations in Vietnam: discover the top 15 things to do in Hoi An and have an awesome time!

 If you are planning to both visit the old town and spend some time soaking up the sun at the beach, Kiman hotel is located in a great location, not far from all the best places to visit in Hoi An … and getting around Hoi An is so easy!

 The Old Town is only 1km away, and you can eaily reach it by walking or biking, while Hoi An beach is just a 20-minutes bike ride away and one of the top things to do in Hoi An.

 Good news!
 Bikes are available to guests free of charge!

 A complimentary breakfast is served each morning until 10 am, and there’s a good choice of items: fresh tropical fruit and baked goods, Asian dishes such as dim sum and there’s a cooking station where you can order eggs and omelettes cooked at the moment.

-Rates on Agoda start at $21 for a deluxe double room, which includes breakfast, and it’s honestly a steal for the service offered!
+Rates on Booking.com start at $25 for a deluxe double room, which includes breakfast, and it’s honestly a steal for the service offered!

 So, where to stay in Hoi An?
 I would definitely go back to Kiman Hoi An Hotel & Spa!